vovanshu/VocabularyAddon/README.md

 conditions as regards security.

-The fact that you are presently reading this means that you have had knowledge of the license and that you accept its terms.
+The fact that you are presently reading this means that you have had knowledge of the CeCILL license and that you accept its terms.

 Copyright